Job outlooks for Geological and mineral technologists and technicians

 - A moderate number of positions will become available due to retirements.

-Here are some key facts about Geological and mineral technologists and technicians in the Calgary region:
+Here are some key facts about geological and mineral technologists and technicians in the Calgary region:

 - Approximately 1,140 people worked in this occupation in May 2021.